Skip to main content

 What solar incentives are available in the UK in 2026?

-The main UK solar incentives in 2026 are 0% VAT on residential installations (saving £1,000+), the Smart Export Guarantee paying 3–15p/kWh for exported electricity, ECO4 funding free solar for low-income households, HUG2 grants up to £10,000 for off-gas homes, and the Annual Investment Allowance for business tax relief.
+The main UK solar incentives in 2026 are 0% VAT on residential installations (saving £1,000+), the Smart Export Guarantee paying 3–30p/kWh for exported electricity, the Warm Homes Plan (replacing ECO4) with grants and interest-free loans for eligible households, HUG2 grants up to £10,000 for off-gas homes, £150/year off energy bills from the government covering the Renewables Obligation levy, and the Annual Investment Allowance for business tax relief.

-Is there a government grant for solar panels in the UK?
+Are there grants for solar panels in the UK?

 Do I need an EPC assessment?

-An EPC (Energy Performance Certificate) is needed for some schemes like ECO4, HUG2, and the Boiler Upgrade Scheme.
-For a standard solar installation with 0% VAT, an EPC is not required.
-However, installing solar typically improves your EPC rating, which adds property value.
+An EPC (Energy Performance Certificate) is needed for means-tested schemes like ECO4, HUG2, and the Boiler Upgrade Scheme.
+For a standard solar installation with 0% VAT, no EPC is required.
+Installing solar typically improves your EPC rating, which adds property value.

 How do I get an MCS certificate for my solar panels?

 Your MCS-certified installer handles the MCS certification process.
-MCS (Microgeneration Certification Scheme) is the quality standard required for SEG registration.
+MCS (Microgeneration Certification Scheme) is required for SEG registration and 0% VAT.
 Only use installers listed on the MCS directory at mcscertified.com.

 How long does a solar panel installation take?

-A typical residential solar installation takes 1–2 days.
-The full process from getting quotes to earning SEG payments takes 4–8 weeks, including DNO notification and smart meter installation if needed.
+Physical installation takes 1–2 days.
+The full process from quotes to receiving SEG payments typically takes 4–8 weeks, including DNO notification and smart meter installation if needed.
+See our dedicated timeline guide.

 Can a landlord install solar panels and claim 0% VAT?